 The aim of the courses in language skills is to aid the student in acquiring the ability for both understanding of and self-expression in German.
 The emphasis is on communicative skills.
-The language skills curriculum includes two German business courses.
-The culture and literature curriculum includes one course on German historical and contemporary culture, several literature courses, one film course and other special topics courses.
+The language skills curriculum includes two German business courses and German for Engineering and Technology.
+The culture and literature curriculum includes one course on German historical and contemporary culture, several literature courses, one film course, and other special topics courses.
 There are no German language prerequisites for any course offered in English.